Estrogen is a generic term for estrus-producing compounds; the female sex hormones, which include the following:

 - Synthetic estrogen is commonly used in birth control pills, contraceptives and hormone replacement therapy.

-- HRT helps to restore female hormone levels, allowing the body to function normally again after menopause.
+- HRT helps to restore female hormone levels to premenopausal levels, which can relieve some symptoms experienced after menopause.

 - Estrogen is required during pregnancy for stimulating the production of progesterone from the placenta.

 At puberty, a female's ovaries begin releasing estrogen hormone in synchronization with each monthly menstrual cycle.

 Estrogen is produced by the ovaries and in smaller amounts by the adrenal cortex and fetoplacental unit.

 The estrogen level rises suddenly mid-cycle, which triggers the release of an egg (ovulation).
 The estrogen level then quickly decreases after ovulation.

 Hormones are chemical messengers that tell specific tissues to behave in a certain way.
 Estrogen is secreted by one tissue, travels by way of fluid, usually through the bloodstream, interacts with cells in a variety of target tissues in the body and delivers a message - in the case just mentioned, the message is "ovulate."

 The three related hormones that make up the family known as estrogen include estrone, estradiol and estriol.